Oregon Court Records

 Oregon Warrant Search

-An Oregon warrant search is a process by which members of the public can find active writs on an individual or property.
+An Oregon warrant search is a process by which members of the public may find active warrants on an individual or property.
 In Oregon, warrants are issued by a judge or magistrate to law enforcement to authorize an arrest, the search of a property, or the payment of a fine.
-These documents absolve law enforcement officers of civil or criminal liability following its execution.
+Following their execution, these documents absolve law enforcement officers of civil or criminal liability.

 Individuals may have warrants issued against them for various reasons.
 This may include failing to appear in court on the scheduled day or being suspected of criminal involvement.
 After probable cause is sufficiently established, law enforcement petitions the district's judiciary for a warrant.

-Typically, an Oregon warrant search will provide the active writs on the subject.
+Typically, an Oregon warrant search will provide the active warrants on the subject.
 These documents usually feature:

 - The subject's name